 We have partnered with the nation’s top technology and online security companies to build a helpline infrastructure that is as safe and secure as current technology allows.

 There are four key steps we’ve taken to give you the highest level of security:

-- Every time you, or a Safe Helpline staff member, hit send, your words are encrypted using 128-bit SSL technology, the best available.
+- We encrypt all data.
+Every time you, or a Safe Helpline staff member, hit send, your words are encrypted using 128-bit SSL technology, the best available.
 That way, the text cannot be intercepted and read in transit.

 There are certain steps you should consider to ensure confidentiality and safety.
 These steps are particularly important if the person abusing you has access to your computer.

 If you suspect your computer is being monitored or is not safe, consider using a different device.
 Ask a trusted friend to borrow their computer or mobile device, or consider using a computer lab at a local public library.

 - When the chat is over, clean your cache and history and then erase the cookies on your computer or mobile device, as long as you think doing so will not raise red flags or put you at risk.
 If you think that someone may be using tracking software on your computer, it is important to find a safer computer or use a telephone instead.

 - If you are using a DoD computer, please be aware that the department may monitor your computer activity.
 We cannot control the privacy policies of the DoD.

 For more information about staying safe online, follow these tips.

 If at any time you feel unsafe using the Online Helpline you can call the Telephone Helpline at